 JUSTICE FOR MOTHERS & CHILDREN INJURED BY C-SECTION ERRORS

-In the United States, approximately one in three deliveries is by Cesarean section.
+In the United States, approximately one in three deliveries is by Cesarean section, known as a C-section.
 According to the Centers for Disease Control and Prevention (CDC), over 1.2 million babies were delivered by Cesarean in 2016.

 Some attribute this high C-section rate to defensive medicine, where doctors take extra precautions to protect their interests in the event of a medical malpractice suit.
 A small percentage of these C-sections (about 10%) are also completely elective, chosen by mothers who want to have more control over the birth of their children.
 But what happens when a C-section actually isn’t needed?
 What happens if a doctor makes a mistake while performing a Cesarean?
 The consequences can be tragic.